 Wrapping up with a few general tips and suggestions.

-Isn’t It A Given You Should Stop And Rest To Heal Your Tennis Elbow!?
+But Isn’t It A Given You Should Stop And Rest To Heal Your Injury!?

 Many authorities will tell you that you must rest your injury “so it can heal” leading you to believe this is a predetermined decision…At which point it becomes a question of “How long do I need to rest and wait?”